EB-5 for Indians

 Worst-case

-There is approximately a 5% chance of a full loss.
+There is approximately a 5% chance of a full loss (according to ChatGPT).

 USD/year. (interactive, feel free to edit).